 Gonadal hormones and sex differences in behavioural development

-[1] Brown G & Spencer K. 2013.
-Neurosci 249, 115-28.
-[2] Lynn D & Brown G. 2009.
-Dev Psychobiol 51, 513-20.
-[3] Cyrenne D & Brown G. 2011.
-Horm Behav 60, 625-31.
-[4] Brown G, Kulbarsh K, Spencer K & Duval C. 2015.
-Horm Behav 73, 135-41.
+[1] Brown G & Spencer K. (2013).
+Neurosci 249: 115-28.
+[2] Lynn D & Brown G. (2009).
+Dev Psychobiol 51: 513-20.
+[3] Cyrenne D & Brown G. (2011).
+Horm Behav 60: 625-31.
+[4] Brown G, Kulbarsh K, Spencer K & Duval C. (2015).
+Horm Behav 73: 135-41.

 Food sharing and social learning in nonhuman primates

-[1] Rapaport L & Brown G. 2008.
+[1] Rapaport L & Brown G. (2008).
 Evol Anthropol 17: 189-201.
-[2] Brown G, Almond R & van Bergen Y. 2004.
-Adv Stud Behav 34, 265-95.
-[3] Hoppitt W, Brown G, et al. 2008.
-Trends Ecol Evol 23, 486-93.
-[4] Brown G, Almond R & Bates, N. 2005.
-Am J Primatol 65, 301-12.
+[2] Brown G, Almond R & van Bergen Y. (2004).
+Adv Stud Behav 34: 265-95.
+[3] Hoppitt W, Brown G, et al. (2008).
+Trends Ecol Evol 23: 486-93.
+[4] Brown G, Almond R & Bates, N. (2005).
+Am J Primatol 65: 301-12.

 Sex-biased parental investment and birth sex ratios in nonhuman primates

 Selection is predicted to favour mothers that bias their investment towards sons or daughters when the expected returns are greater for one sex than the other [1].
-However, our meta-analyses providing no evidence that birth sex ratios were biased according to material rank in non-human primates [2] or specifically in baboons [3].
+However, our meta-analyses provided no evidence that birth sex ratios were biased according to maternal rank in non-human primates [2] or specifically in baboons [3].
 Our comparative analyses across primate species did reveal evidence that birth sex ratios varied according to which sex disperses from the natal area [4].

-[1] Brown G. 2001.
+[1] Brown G. (2001).
 Anim Behav 61: 683-694.
-[2] Silk & Brown G. 2002.
+[2] Silk J & Brown G. (2002).
 PNAS 99: 11252-11255.
-[3] Silk J, Willoughby E. & Brown, G. 2005.
+[3] Silk J, Willoughby E. & Brown, G. (2005).
 Proc R Soc B 272: 859-864.
-[4] Silk J. & Brown, G. 2008.
-Proc R Soc B 275: 1761-1765..
+[4] Silk J. & Brown, G. (2008).
+Proc R Soc B 275: 1761-1765.